kailash-manasarovar/statement/docs/timeline/2023/october.md

 - Suddenly, I see posts coming in from Israel, many of them with live-streamed video footage.
 - I can't believe what I'm seeing.
 - It's like I'm there.
-- I tumble into a triggered trauma reaction when I see Naama Levy with her bloodied pants and her slit ankles paraded around for all the jeering brutes to see.
+- I tumble into a triggered trauma reaction when I see Naama Levy with her bloodied pants and slit ankles paraded around for all the jeering brutes to see.
 - Everything changes at that moment.
 - I realize that all the requests for money for Palestinian children I had seen on X over the last years were a scam.
 I'm relieved I never fell for it.
 - I see a distressed family in their own living room, one of their children murdered, her siblings traumatized out of cognition; her father speechless, his hands covered in his daughter's blood.